A. Victoria Mixon, Editor

 The assumption was that the higher quality their product, the more they could sell and the more loyal their readers would be.

-Today, the job of publishers’ editors is to find and negotiate a savvy financial deal on those books that will sell the most the fastest.
+Today, the job of publishers’ editors is to find and negotiate savvy financial deals on those books that will sell the most the fastest.
 They are no longer free to be artists—those who do edit wind up doing it on their own time, outside office hours.
 Their primary function is to get the books they love accepted for publication by their sales reps and the bookstore reps at their acquisitions meetings.
 And then to get those books published.
-(Not all books that are accepted get published, and those that do get published are not always handled properly.)
+(Not all books that are accepted get published, and those that do get published are usually not marketed properly anymore.)

 The assumption is that the more books they can move off the shelves, the more money the publisher makes, even if that means leaving a trail of abandoned, suddenly unemployed authors in their wake—which happens more and more.

-This means you can fight them on their ideas for revision if you want.
+This means that you can fight them on their ideas for revision if you want.

-But if you try to change their minds about your book, you’re trying to change the minds of the wrong people.
+But you’re trying to change the minds of the wrong people.

 Agents are salespeople.
 Their job was invented to create a filter between writers who may or may not know what makes a book intriguing to the reader and the publishers who provide that reader with their reading material.

 Once upon a time, agents were the only screening process necessary.
 There were a lot of writers, yes, but there were also a lot of publishers, and the numbers were much better balanced than they are now.
 A lot of writers still went directly to publishers.
 Nobody minded.
-There was room for everyone, and—as John Gardner said in On Becoming a Novelist in 1983—if you wrote good books, you would get published.
+There was room for everyone, and—as John Gardner said in 1983 in On Becoming a Novelist—if you wrote good books, you would get published.

 But they are not trained in craft.
-So when they advise you on how to shape your book for best sales, most of them really can’t offer much more in the way of art than, “I love your writing.
+So when they advise you on how to shape your book for best sales, most of them really can’t offer much more than, “I love your writing.
 I believe in your talent.
 I really, really want this manuscript to succeed.”

 The burden of craft falls entirely on you.